 Microwave Site Trail Run

-The Microwave Site trail run out of Chantry Flat is usually run by the club on the last wednesday of September and is the last trail run of the year.
-We call it the microwave site trail run because it goes up to where a microwave relay bill board reflector is mounted on the side of the hill as well as other radio communication repeaters.
+The Microwave Site trail run out of Chantry Flat is usually run on the last Wednesday of August - check the current calendar page.
+We call it the Microwave Site trail run because it goes up to where a microwave relay bill board reflector is mounted on the side of the hill as well as other radio communication repeaters.
 The dirt road we follow was built to service these repeaters.
 The bill board reflector can easily be seen from most of Arcadia and Monrovia.
 The hill it is mounted on is actually Mt.
 San Olean near where Santa Anita Ridge connects with Manzanita Ridge.

 Left: view looking down at the microwave bill board reflector with Arcadia and Monrovia below.